2019 Copa América final

 The match featured Brazil, the tournament hosts and Peru, in which Brazil won the match 3–1 to clinch their ninth Copa América title and their first since 2007.

 Background

 This edition was the fifth Copa América tournament hosted by Brazil.
 This final was the third for Peru in which they had been emerged as champions two times in their history.
 Their last championship (including worldwide tournaments) was won in 1975.
 Meanwhile, it was Brazil's nineteenth final in Copa América in which they had emerged as champions eight times.
 For the last time Brazil was crowned champions were in the 2007 Copa América which was hosted in Venezuela, after defeating Argentina by 3 goals to 0.

-These two sides had met each other before the final on their respective group stage match where Brazil defeated Perú on a big margin of 5-0.
+These two sides had met each other before the final in their respective group stage match where Brazil defeated Perú by a big margin of 5-0.